Tibial Plateau Leveling Osteotomy (TPLO)

-Signs will vary from intermittent lameness with exercise to complete carrying of the leg.
-The tears can be partial, complete or complete with a damaged meniscus.
-The partial tear will be intermittently lame with the leg out to the side while sitting.
-The complete tear will be three-legged lame for a few days with some improvement as the inflammation resolves.
-The last phase of a tearing ligament is the damaged meniscus, which will cause the dog to bear very little weight on the leg.
+Clinical signs of CCL tear in dogs will vary from intermittent lameness with exercise to complete carrying of the leg.
+The CCL tears can be partial, complete, or complete with a damaged meniscus.
+A dog with a partial CCL tear may be intermittently lame, and when sitting, the dog often holds the leg out to the side.
+A dog with a complete CCL tear tends to be three-legged lame for a few days with some improvement as the inflammation resolves.
+The last phase of a tearing CCL is a damaged meniscus, which will cause the dog to bear very little weight on the leg.

 Does my dog need surgery?